Modular equalities for complex reflection arrangements: Multinets and jump loci

 \section{Multinets and jump loci}

 In this section we prove Theorems \ref{thm:a} and \ref{thm:c}.
-Along the way, we establish a useful general result that relates multinets on an arrangement to the algebraic monodromy of its Milnor fibration and its Aomoto-Betti numbers.
+Along the way, we establish a useful general result that relates combinatorial structures on arrangements satisfying the main multinet axiom to the algebraic monodromy of its Milnor fibration and its Aomoto-Betti numbers.